iseestorms/weatherstation/readme.md

 Building in more sensors.
 Integrating with the I See Storms App.

+### RaspberryPi Setup

+Format a 16GB Class 10 SD Card with SD Formatter from https://www.sdcard.org/downloads/formatter_4/ Download the RASPBIAN STRETCH WITH DESKTOP Image with desktop 4.9 o higher  rom https://www.raspberrypi.org/downloads/raspbian/ image from
+Copy the image to the pi with Etcher from https://etcher.io/

 ### Installing

 A pythoin setp script will be available soon (https://stackoverflow.com/questions/1471994/what-is-setup-py)